-Most natural avalanches occur within a day of heavy snow fall, so if you are going out keep to non-corniced ridges or windward slopes.
+Most natural avalanches occur within a day of heavy snowfall.
+So if you are going out, keep to non-corniced ridges or windward slopes.
 Following an old track does not necessarily mean a slope is safe, as the wind direction may have changed.
-Look out for raised footprints, as this is a sign of wind scouring and the incidence of windslab on the mountain will be high.
+Look out for raised footprints, as this is a sign of wind scouring, and the incidence of windslab on the mountain will be high.

-What happens if I am avalanched?
+What happens if I am in an avalanche?

 What do the rescuers do?

-Be very diligent about your planning before you set out, get avalanche and weather forecasts, let someone know where you are travelling, and make sure you go with a friend(s) and that you are all equipped with avalanche safety kits.
-On the hill don’t be afraid to change your plans in reaction to warning signs that you identify, and if there is any risk identified minimise it by reducing your impact on the snow pack.
-You can achieve this by reducing your group weight, by crossing sections one by one between islands of safety.
+Be very diligent about your planning before you set out and get avalanche and weather forecasts.
+Let someone know where you are travelling.
+Additionally, make sure you go with a friend(s) and equip everyone with avalanche safety kits.
+On the hill, don’t be afraid to change your plans in reaction to warning signs that you identify.
+If there is any risk identified, minimise it by reducing your impact on the snowpack.
+You can achieve this by lowering your group weight by crossing sections one by one between islands of safety.

 Increasingly, travellers have a willingness to see the safety precautions as a necessary part of the day, rather than a bit of a drag.
 The key to safety is some basic avalanche awareness knowledge.
 Good luck, and I wish you a very safe winter in the hills!